 Dr. Yung Suk Kim's blog writings.
-He is a New Testament scholar and humanist theologian-philosopher.
 This blog is about "transformation." שׁוּב (shub, Hebrew) means "to turn back or return," and μετάνοια (metanoia, Greek) means "change of mind."
 Dao De Jing says: "To return is the movement of the Way."
 In other words, the Way needs a return or subversive thinking.
 Pronunciation of Chinese characters: fǎn zhě dào zhī dòng

 A New Study of the "I Am" Sayings of Jesus in the Fourth Gospel